michaelrkuang/nyc-airbnb-2019/README.md

 ### 2) Load cleaned data into MySQL
 - Run `load_to_mysql.py` file to insert the rows into `listings_staging`.
 ### 3) Export the analytics view
 - Run `export_for_tableau.py` to create the `listings_tableau.csv` file which will be imported to Tableau public.
-If using Tableau Desktop, a direct connection can be made between the Mysql server and Tableau.
+If using Tableau Desktop, a direct connection can be made between the MySQL server and Tableau.
 ### 4) Build Tableau dashboards
 - In Tableau Public: Connect -> Text file -> select `listings_tableau.csv` to start creating visuals using fields from `listings_tableau.csv`.
 Use geography (e.g. neighbourhood group, latitude/longitude), availability, and review counts alongside price to create calculated measures and identify patterns and trends.